IsoMS/MetMatch/README.md

 1844|M+H|792.5528487|89.386|15171.64471|1999;2057;2948;11015|C45H78NO8P;C46H82NO7P;C42H82NO10P;C44H74NO9P|...|11.93744504|6.768302973|18.70574801|C45H78NO8P

 #####Plots
 Four diagnostic plots are included.
 The first two (A and B) are plots of the delta isotope masses and delta isotope intensities from the entire sample.
-These have a Laplace distribution fit to them.
-They indicate nearest the peak which FFMs are likely "good" FFMs versus the rest which are bad.
+These have a model distribution fit to them and indicate nearest the peak of the model (blue line) which FFMs are likely "good" FFMs versus the rest of which are bad.
 The log ratio score for each FFM is computed from this distribution over the mean of the remaining "bad" delta masses and intensities.
-The third plot (C) shows a heatmap distribution of these scores, which when added become the feature's final score.
+The third plot (C) shows a heatmap distribution of these scores, which when added together become the feature's final score.
 The final distribution of scores (D) for a sample are shown.
 When the "decoy" option is run, the decoy FFMs (indicating a false hit) are shown as "+"'s in plot C and are used to compute the FDR and derive a cutoff score for 1 and 5% FDR (red dash lines in plot D).

 Plot A. Delta Masses  | Plot B. Delta Intensities